-Though artificial intelligence (AI) is making leaps and bounds every year, it still seems to be a long way from taking over creative tasks like sculpting and making music.
-However, you may be surprised to learn that AI writing is actually a reality today.
+Artificial Intelligence (AI) technology is making leaps and bounds every year and you may be surprised to learn that AI writing is actually a reality today.

 In 2017, the Washington Post announced that it had been using Heliograf, an AI reporter.
 Likewise, OpenAI announced in February 2019 that it had been training a new language AI model entitled GPT-2.
 However, it withheld the final version on the grounds that there were “malicious applications of the technology” though they did allow other authors the chance to experiment and work with it.